flybywiresim/docs/docs/beginner-guide/descent.md

   As we have learned in previous chapters a flight route begins with an origin airport and a SID to safely guide the aircraft away from the airport to the first waypoint on their actual route.
 Similar to a SID the arrival to an airport is done via a STAR (Standard Terminal Arrival Route) and an IAP (Instrument Approach, often APPR) to safely bring the aircraft into a position to land on the destination airport with as little ATC communication as possible.

 - __STAR__<br/>
   A Standard Terminal Arrival Route (STAR) ensures safe and efficient traffic from the last en-route waypoint to the initial approach fix (IAF) of the Instrument Approach (IAP).
-It separates aircraft and avoids conflicts through specific routing, levels/altitudes, speed restrictions and checkpoints often with holding areas.
+It separates aircraft, avoids conflicts and helps with noise abatement through specific routing, levels/altitudes, speed restrictions and checkpoints often with holding areas.

     One main objective is, to do this with a minimum of communication between the ATC controller and the pilot.
 As the STAR is part of the flight plan a pilot can simply continue from the normal route into the STAR if ATC has not given any other instructions.
 Sometimes ATC might give an explicit clearance for the STAR or change the STAR to manage traffic and landing situation (different runways, etc.).

     Often a STAR contains a clearance point which can't be passed without explicit clearance by ATC.
-If clearance is not given then usually a holding must be flown.
+If clearance is not given then a holding must be flown as described on the charts.

     The STAR which a pilot intends to use is usually included in the ATC flight plan and described in detail in navigational charts.